 05 of 09

-Another Polish heirloom tomato that deserves praise is the sausage-shaped 'Polish Linguisa'.
-It sets abundant 10 oz. tomatoes that are high in sugar.
+Another Polish heirloom tomato that deserves praise is the sausage-shaped 'Polish Linguisa.'
+It produces abundant 10 oz. tomatoes that are high in sugar.
 The flesh is dense but less firm than many paste tomatoes.
 The flavor is very good, but the big surprise here is how prolific the plants are.
 (Indeterminate, 75 days)

 06 of 09